okterok/manager-readme/README.md

-# README for Margaret L Gourlay
+# README for Maggie Gourlay
 _A guide to me as a manager._

 ## What is this?